Drug rehabilitation

-Treatment includes medication for comorbidities, counseling by experts, and sharing of experience with other recovering individuals.
+Treatment may include medications for substance use disorders and co-occurring medical or psychiatric conditions, counseling and behavioral therapies delivered by trained professionals, and participation in mutual-support groups with other people in recovery.

 Psychological dependency

-Psychological dependency is addressed in many drug rehabilitation programs by attempting to teach patients new methods of interacting in a drug-free environment.
-In particular, patients are generally encouraged, or possibly even required, to not associate with peers who still use addictive substances.
-Twelve-step programs encourage addicts not only to stop using alcohol or other drugs but to examine and change habits related to their addictions.
-Many programs emphasize that recovery is an ongoing process without culmination.
-For legal drugs such as alcohol, complete abstention—rather than attempts at moderation, which may lead to relapse—is also emphasized ("One is too many, and a thousand is never enough.")
+Psychosocial interventions in drug rehabilitation aim to help individuals develop coping skills, modify behaviors associated with substance use, and strengthen social support networks.
+Many treatment programs incorporate mutual-support groups, including Twelve-step programs, as an adjunct to professional treatment.
+Recovery goals may emphasize either abstinence or reduced substance use, depending on the substance involved, the severity of the disorder, and individual treatment goals.

+Whether moderation is an appropriate treatment goal for individuals with a history of substance misuse depends on the substance involved, the severity of the disorder, and clinical circumstances, and remains an area of ongoing research and debate.

 Whether moderation is achievable by those with a history of misuse remains a controversial point.

 The brain's chemical structure is altered by addictive substances and these changes are present long after an individual stops using.
 This change in brain structure increases the risk of relapse, making treatment an important part of the rehabilitation process.

 Types

 Various types of programs offer help in drug rehabilitation, including residential treatment (in-patient/out-patient), local support groups, extended care centers, recovery or sober houses, addiction counselling, mental health, and medical care.
 Some rehab centers offer age- and gender-specific programs.

 In an American survey by three separate institutions (the National Association of Alcoholism and Drug Abuse Counselors, Rational Recovery Systems and the Society of Psychologists in Addictive Behaviors) measuring treatment responses on the Spiritual Belief Scale (a scale measuring belief in the four spiritual characteristics Alcoholics Anonymous identified by Ernest Kurtz); the scores were found to explain 41% of the variance in the treatment provider's responses on the Addiction Belief Scale (a scale measuring adherence to the disease model or the free-will model addiction).

 Effective treatment addresses the multiple needs of the patient rather than treating addiction alone.
 In addition, medically assisted drug detoxification or alcohol detoxification alone is ineffective as a treatment for addiction.
 The National Institute on Drug Abuse (NIDA) recommends detoxification followed by both medication (where applicable) and behavioral therapy, followed by relapse prevention.
 According to NIDA, effective treatment must address medical and mental health services as well as follow-up options, such as community or family-based recovery support systems.
 Whatever the methodology, patient motivation is an important factor in treatment success.

 For individuals addicted to prescription drugs, treatments tend to be similar to those who are addicted to drugs affecting the same brain systems.
-Medication like methadone and buprenorphine can be used to treat addiction to prescription opiates, and behavioral therapies can be used to treat addiction to prescription stimulants, benzodiazepines, and other drugs.
+Medication like methadone and buprenorphine can be used to treat addiction to prescription opioids, and behavioral therapies can be used to treat addiction to prescription stimulants, benzodiazepines, and other drugs.